Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 or actual management practices
 (Fig. \@ref(fig:soil-crop-model-scheme)).
-In other words, if the soil mapping system is efficient, we should be able to accurately predict behavior of soil-plant soil-hydrology or similar ecosystems to various soil management strategies, and hence provide optimal advice to agronomists, engineers, environmental modelers, ecologists and similar.
+In other words, if the soil mapping system is efficient, we should be able to accurately predict the behavior of soil-plant, soil-hydrology or similar ecosystems to various soil management strategies, and hence provide useful advice to agronomists, engineers, environmental modelers, ecologists and similar.

 We elect here to recognize two main variants of soil mapping which we